cheesechompers3d/wacky-flip/content/games/crazy-kitty-3d.md

     - question: "How often is the game updated?"
       answer: "We regularly update Crazy Kitty 3D with new content, cat breeds, and improvements based on player feedback."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 Crazy Kitty 3D is designed to be family-friendly with its cute cats and intuitive controls."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Crazy Kitty 3D in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Crazy Kitty 3D and will respond to your inquiry promptly."